kmarkus/lsdbus/README.md

 - More examples can be found in the unit tests: `test/message.lua`
 - *Variant* is the only type whose conversion is *asymmetrical*, i.e. the input arguments are not equal to the result.
-This is because the variant is unpacked automatically.
-However, in some cases it is desirable to get the variant in its raw table form (e.g. when the identical value needs to be returned).
-For that case, the "raw" methods `callr` (and `testmsgr`) can be used.
+This is because variants are unpacked automatically.
+However, in some cases it is desirable to get the variant in its raw table form (e.g. when the *identical* value needs to be returned).
+For that, the "raw" methods `callr` (and `testmsgr`) can be used.
 - the tables of deserialized arrays, stucts and variants each have a metatable with the `__name` field set to the respective type.
 This permits identifying the original type after the conversion to Lua.
+This can be useful in corner cases where the Lua representation is not unique (empty arrays vs. dictionaries).

 ### Client API

-There are two client APIs: the high level `lsdbus.proxy` API uses introspection to create a proxy object, that can be used to conveniently call methods or get/set properties.
+There are two client APIs: the high level `lsdbus.proxy` API uses introspection to create a proxy object, that can be used to conveniently call methods or get and set properties.
 The plumbing API allows the same, however more arguments (destination, path, interface, member, typestring and args) need to be provided.